Skip to content

 Privacy Statement

-Wisconsin law has strong protections in place to assist the Library in keeping records confidential.
-In certain circumstances, Library records may be subject to disclosure to law enforcement officials under provisions of state law or federal law under the provisions of the USA Patriot Act (Public Law 107-56).
-In accordance with the USA Patriot Act, public libraries must allow an immediate search and possible seizure of equipment or information if presented with a FBI National Security Letter or Foreign Intelligence Surveillance Act Warrant.
+Wisconsin law has protections in place to assist the Library in keeping records confidential.
+In certain circumstances, Library records may be subject to disclosure to law enforcement officials under provisions of state law or federal law under the provisions of the USA Patriot Act (Public Law 107-56)

-Wisconsin Statutes Section 43.30 requires that Library records may only be disclosed under the following circumstances:
+Wisconsin State Statutes Section 43.30 requires that Library records may only be disclosed to those other than the user under the following circumstances:

 • With the consent of the individual Library user.

-• To a custodial parent or legal guardian of a juvenile under 16 years of age.
+• To a custodial parent or legal guardian of a child under 16 years of age.

 • To persons acting within the scope of their duties in the administration of the Library or Library system.